JP3000/Usage-Analysis-and-Recommendations-for-Sports-Facilities-at-the-University/readme.md

 - **Management advice:** During peak hours and mid-term, use **time-sliced booking** and **dynamic quotas**.
 Schedule **maintenance and training** in off seasons or exam periods.
 For outdoor sports in summer, add **shade and hydration facilities** and promote **staggered events**.

 ---

-### Team & Credits
-- **He Jingping:** Responsible for data collection, obtaining and processing **sport\_facilities.csv** and **UM academic calendar.csv**, preprocessing data for badminton and squash courts, conducting data analysis and visualization for badminton courts, performing combined analysis and visualization with the academic calendar, organizing the code and uploading it to the Gitea repository, and writing the README file.

-- **Yao Jiahao:**

-- **Liang Zhengping:**

-- **Liang Zhongkai:** Responsible for data preprocessing by converting the original JSON files into CSV format, conducting initial data exploration and visualizing the overall dataset, and implementing the machine learning code.

-- **Zhang Yi:**

 ### Reference